torch.Tensor¶

 This is a low-level method.
 The storage is reinterpreted as C-contiguous, ignoring the current strides (unless the target size equals the current size, in which case the tensor is left unchanged).
 For most purposes, you will instead want to use

-, which copies data if needed.
-To change the size in-place with custom strides, seeset_()
+view(), which checks for contiguity, orreshape(), which copies data if needed.
+To change the size in-place with custom strides, seeset_().- Parameters

 sizes (torch.Size or int...) – the desired size